 Fundraising / Donations

-In 2016, ICA was the top fundraiser in the world!!
-Every year since 2011 we’ve been in the top 5.
+Every year since 2011 we’ve been in the top 5 fundraisers in the WORLD for the 31Heroes organiation.
 Help us keep our legacy alive by donating to our team!
 There are 3 ways you can contribute:

 Donate directly to our team page HERE.
-A $31 donation (or more) gets you a 31Heroes t-shirt, shipped to you by the 31Heroes organization.
+A donation of $31 (or more) will get you a 31Heroes tank or tee (mailed to you directly by 31Heroes).

-Make a donation in person at the live event (no t-shirt or prizes).
+Make a cash donation in person at the live event (no t-shirt or prizes).